amyreese/pyranha/doc/dev.md

 Command messages are three-tuples, consisting of the command name, network name, and parameters to the command.
 The network name can be `*` to send the command to all connected networks, or `None` for commands that are not network specific.
-The parameters can be None, a single string, or an iterable object.
+The parameters can be `None`, a single string, or an iterable object.

-*   `start`
+*   `connect [<network>]`

-    This tells the engine to initialize itself, and connect to any networks that are configured to connect automatically.
-This is triggered by the user interface after it is ready to begin accepting events from the engine.
+    This command tells the engine to connect to an IRC network with the given name.
+If the network is `*`, the engine will connect to all networks that are configured to connect automatically at start.

-*   `stop`

-    This command tells the engine to disconnect all connections and stop itself.
-This is triggered by the user interface when the user has requested the application to halt and exit.
-When the engine has finished, it will emit the `stopped` message back to the UI before exiting.

 *   `raw <network> <message:string>`